Esther, a parent and former Parental Helpline Adviser, shares some perspectives on this topic, and also welcomes yours.

-Young people need to be helped to realise the potential negative consequences of certain actions, no matter how uncomfortable it is for a parent to impart such information.
+Young people need to be helped to realize the potential negative consequences of certain actions, no matter how uncomfortable it is for a parent to impart such information.

 Shying Away From Difficult Conversations

 Most of us are guilty of doing this but it's better for a parent to be embarrassed now about giving information on how to avoid conception than to be embarrassed by a future unwanted pregnancy.
-Likewise a parent will need to put aside any discomfiture about talking to their child about pornography to try to ensure that the child develops a healthy attitude to sex and relationships, with awareness of what is, and is not, acceptable behaviour.
+Likewise, a parent will need to put aside any discomfiture about talking to their child about pornography to try to ensure that the child develops a healthy attitude to sex and relationships, with awareness of what is and is not acceptable behavior.

-This aspect of parenting children is very testing but, thankfully, it can be made considerably easier to start the process at an early age with a well thought out book on the subject which you can share with your child.
+This aspect of parenting children is very testing but, thankfully, it can be made considerably easier to start the process at an early age with a well-thought-out book on the subject that you can share with your child.
 Good Pictures Bad Pictures (linked to below) is a little book which the writer of this article believes to be invaluable in broaching this important subject in a way which children can take on board.

 Is it Ever too Late to Have the Talk?

 Better late than never!
 You might want to prepare yourself for the conversation by thinking through your views about the bulleted points above, and more.
-Some parents find it helpful to bring up the subject when there is something sex related in the news or on a TV programme, rather than making an appointment to sit face to face with the child and have the sex talk or porn talk.
+Some parents find it helpful to bring up the subject when there is something sex-related in the news or on a TV program, rather than making an appointment to sit face to face with the child and have the sex talk or porn talk.

 During the talk, encourage your child to ask questions of you but, if the child has none, you might want to be prepared and say something like “you may be wondering about ... xyz.
 Well, ..... (and give your answer to the question).
 Even if they totally clam up through embarrassment, older children especially will still be hanging on to your every word on this emotive topic.

 Sometimes a mother will assume/hope that her son's father will talk with their son about these matters, or a father may assume/hope that his daughter's mother will have taken care of it, and not act.
-Parents need to communicate with one another if they want to ensure such tasks have been taken care of - and of course there is no law against mothers talking to sons/fathers talking to daughters or indeed both parents for that matter.
-Just be sure to think things through, decide on the best approach based on your knowledge of your child, stop being overwhelmed with embarrassment and make sure the child is given the information you deem necessary and be prepared to answer their questions.
+Parents need to communicate with one another if they want to ensure such tasks have been taken care of.
+And of course, there is no law against mothers talking to sons/fathers talking to daughters or indeed both parents for that matter.
+Just be sure to think things through, decide on the best approach based on your knowledge of your child, stop being overwhelmed with embarrassment and make sure the child is given the information you deem necessary, and be prepared to answer their questions.